-In the numerator point you see exactly what we said before: the sample value of f is multiplied with the value of the kernel centred at the pixel we want.
+In the numerator \\point\\ you see exactly what we said before: the sample value of f is multiplied with the value of the kernel centred at the pixel we want.
 This is the same as convolution.

 Remember we said that h should integrate to 1?
-So in theory we wouldn't need the normalisation in the denominator point, as it would add up to N on average.
-However, using it reduces noise.
+So in theory we would use N instead of the sum in the denominator \\point\\.
+The sum results in N on average.
+However, using the formula as it is reduces noise.